 This section of the website is going to provide a more in depth look at the committee that oversees District 5 and also the clubs within our district.

-Focus On Altrincham Club
+Focus On Crewe Club

 The Inner Wheel club of Crewe was founded in 1946 and this year in May we should have been celebrating 75 years but of course Covid-19 has altered all that: hopefully we shall be able to celebrate that next year.

 One of our founder members, Muriel Leach, became District 5 Chairman and eventually Association President of GB&I. Also one of our members, Mary Mackenzie, was both District Secretary and Chairman of District 5.
 Another one of our founder members gave birth to Ailsa Clewlow, who became founder member of the Biddulph Club and also District 5 Chairman.